input-output-hk/catalyst-libs/docs/src/architecture/08_concepts/catalyst_voting/transaction.md

 1. Each proposal, defined by the "Vote plan id" and "Proposal index", defines a number of possible options.
 2. [ristretto255] as a backend cryptographic group.
-3. [BLAKE2b-512] hash function.
-4. A commitment key $ck$ defined as a [BLAKE2b-512] hash of the "Vote plan id" bytes.
+3. A commitment key $ck$ defined as a [BLAKE2b-512] hash of the "Vote plan id" bytes.

 #### Transaction signing (witness generation)